GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/gauges/README.md

 * They can be extracted with (e.g.) `tar -jxf DATA.tar.bz2`
 * You should end up with a folder `./DATA/` containing all the files that `gauge_data_links.R` points to.

-Note that code in other folders uses a different file path to refer to the `gauge_data_links.R` script (since our tide gauge data is stored in a central location).
+Note that code inside `../swals` uses a different file path to refer to the `gauge_data_links.R` script, since on the machines used to run the analysis, the tide gauge data is stored in a central location (not here).